walkxcode/dashboard-icons/CONTRIBUTING.md

 - If an `SVG` is available for an icon, the `PNG` should be a conversion of that `SVG`.
 Use https://ezgif.com/svg-to-png to do this.
 Set the height to `512px` and leave the width empty.

+## 💻 Gitmoji Commits

+- Please use [Gitmoji](https://gitmoji.dev/) in your commit messages.
+This helps us keep our commit history clear and easy to understand.
+For example, you might use the `🍱` emoji for a commit that updates an icon's color, or the `📝` emoji for a commit that updates the documentation.

 ## 🤝 Contributing

 1. Fork the repository to your own GitHub account.